Yara-Rules/yago/README.md

 ./build/yago -fileName test/EK_Fragus.yar
 ```

-When parsing a index file with YaGo you can provide a Current Working Directory (CWD) path and it will be attached at the begining of each rule path when reading the file.
+When parsing a index file with YaGo you can provide a Current Working Directory (CWD) path and it will be added at the begining of each rule path when reading the file.

 ```